ladjs/superagent/docs/index.md

 ### Attaching files

-  As mentioned a higher-level API is also provided, in the form of `.attach(file[, filename])` and `.field(name, value)`.
+  As mentioned a higher-level API is also provided, in the form of `.attach(name, [path], [filename])` and `.field(name, value)`.
 Attaching several files is simple, you can also provide a custom filename for the attachment, otherwise the basename of the attached file is used.

     request
       .post('/upload')
-      .attach('path/to/tobi.png', 'Tobi.png')
+      .attach('avatar', 'path/to/tobi.png', 'user.png')
-      .attach('path/to/loki.png')
+      .attach('image', 'path/to/loki.png')
-      .attach('path/to/jane.png')
+      .attach('file', 'path/to/jane.png')
       .end(callback);

 ### Field values